Skip to content

 Freshdesk organizes support around contacts and tickets in a relatively flat hierarchy.
 Zendesk organizes everything around users, organizations, and tickets — a layered model where every record relates to others through explicit ID references.
 Every contact, conversation, attachment, and custom field value must be extracted from one structure and written into the other.
 The structural gaps between them are where data silently disappears.

-This guide covers the exact API constraints on both sides, complete field-mapping tables, attachment and inline-image handling, and a direct comparison of migration methods — so you can pick the approach that matches your volume, timeline, and risk tolerance.
+This guide covers the exact API constraints on both sides, complete field-mapping tables, attachment and inline-image handling, automation translation examples, rollback and QA procedures, and a direct comparison of migration methods — so you can pick the approach that matches your volume, timeline, and risk tolerance.

 For a deeper look at exporting your data before migration, see How to Export Data from Freshdesk: Methods, API Limits & Mapping.
 If identity mapping is the riskiest part of your account, read How to Migrate Users & Organizations Without Breaking History.